dartmouthrobotics/underwater_color_enhance/README.md

 ## Work in Progress:

 Overall:
 * Add escalibr, ping nodelet, and ORB-SLAM2 (modified) into catkin_ws.
+Add correct formats in the CMakeLists.txt.
 * Time optimize color enhancement.
   * Currently it takes ~7 ms to enhance an image (1920 x 1080).
 * Go through third-party installations to check if instructions are up to date.